Getting Started with .NET MAUI Blazor Hybrid App

 What is .NET MAUI Blazor App?

-.NET MAUI Blazor App is a .NET MAUI App where Blazor web app is hosted in .NET MAUI app using BlazorWebView control.
-This enable a Blazor web app to be integrated with platform features and UI controls.
-Also, BlazorWebView can be added to any page of .NET MAUI app, and pointed to the root of the Blazor app.
-The Blazor components run natively in the .NET process and render web UI to an embedded web view control. .NET MAUI Blazor apps can run on all the platforms supported by .NET MAUI.
+A .NET MAUI Blazor App is a .NET MAUI application where a Blazor Web App is hosted in the .NET MAUI app using the BlazorWebView control.
+This enables a Blazor Web App to integrate with platform features and UI controls.
+The BlazorWebView can be added to any page of a .NET MAUI app and pointed to the root of the Blazor app.
+The Blazor components run in the .NET process and render web UI to an embedded web view control. .NET MAUI Blazor apps can run on all platforms supported by .NET MAUI.

-Visual Studio provides .NET MAUI Blazor app template to create .NET MAUI Blazor Apps.
+Visual Studio provides the .NET MAUI Blazor App template to create .NET MAUI Blazor Apps.

 Prerequisites